-Ancient Chinese ghosts parade for climate change
+Ancient Chinese ghosts parade for the environment

 As the afternoon sun slipped below Sydney Harbour on Sunday 1 September, Sydney artist Jason Phu and more than 100 school children, costumed as masked spirits, gods and ghosts, marched across the Sydney Opera House Forecourt in a rousing performance in protest of climate inaction.